HaschekSolutions/pictshare/README.md

 UPDATES
 ========
 - Nov.
+23: Added support for MP4 uploads and conversion from gif to mp4
+- Nov.
 12: Created new git project: [Pictshare stats](https://github.com/chrisiaut/pictshare_stats)
 - Nov.
 07: Added 9 new (instagram-like) filters
 - Nov.
 06: Master delete code.
 One code to delete them all